nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-The pre-defined PackageVariant package defines certain resources that exist for the entire topology.
+The predefined PackageVariant package defines certain resources that exist for the entire topology.
 However, we also need to configure the resource backend for our particular
 topology.
 This will likely be automated in the future, but for now you can
 just directly apply the configuration we have created that matches this test